By Ashok Prasad, Founder, Niyyam

 Your investment journey is not defined by interruptions.

-- It is defined by your ability to restart and stay consistent
+It is defined by your ability to restart, stay consistent, and remain disciplined over time.

 Disclaimer